Binasaurus-Hex/Graph/README.md

 Features :
 - bool, float, and int types
-- arrays of aformentioned types
+- arrays of aforementioned types
 - structs
 - type inference
 - pointers
 - ability to call out to java functions (limited to certain types)
-- now compiles to a intermediate bytecode, and contains a virtual machine for running the bytecode.
+- now compiles to intermediate bytecode, and contains a virtual machine for running the bytecode.

 # Examples

-variable decleration
+variable declaration
 ```go
 x := 2;
 y :int = 3;